single-cell-data/TileDB-SOMA/apis/r/README.md

 ### Development setup

-To set up & install from a local clone of this git repository:
+To set up and install from a local clone of this git repository:

 * Clone this repository: `git clone https://github.com/single-cell-data/TileDB-SOMA.git`.
 * Change into the R API package directory: `cd TileDB-SOMA/apis/r`.